 The Audit Committee also advises the Corporation on the appointment of internal and external auditors and their remuneration for both audit and non-audit work as well as reporting annually to the Corporation.
+The Audit

-The Audit Committee conducted a tendering exercise for internal auditors and external auditors in 2022; contracts were awarded to different audit firms.
+Committee conducted a tendering exercise for internal auditors and external auditors in 2022; contracts were awarded to different audit firms.

-The Audit Committee met three times in the year to 31 July 2023.
+The Audit Committee met three times in the year to 31 July 2024.
 The members of the committee and their attendance records are shown below:

-Committee Member Meetings Attended Committee Member Meetings Attended
+Committee Member Meetings attended

-Mr A G Bramley 3 Cllr W L S Bowen 0
+Mr A G Bramley 3

+Mrs G Herbert 3

+Mr R A Ford 2

-Mrs M E Quinn 3 Mr K M Tong 2
+Mr K M Tong 2

-Mr R A Ford 3